Jeff Petry lifts Canadiens past Penguins in OT in Game 1

+TORONTO (AP) — Montreal coach Claude Julien figured his young, largely inexperienced Canadiens had a real opportunity to grow after being given a second life by the NHL’s restart.

+The Canadiens did that, and a whole lot more, Saturday night — with a big hand from a couple veterans.

-TORONTO (AP) — Jeff Petry scored at 13:57 of overtime, Carey Price made 39 saves and the Montreal Canadiens beat the Pittsburgh Penguins 3-2 on Saturday night in Game 1 of their best-of-five qualifying round series.
+Jeff Petry scored at 13:57 of overtime, Carey Price made 39 saves and the Montreal Canadiens beat the Pittsburgh Penguins 3-2 on Saturday night in Game 1 of their best-of-five qualifying round series.

+“Carey was huge throughout that whole first period and gave us a chance,” Julien said.
+“He made some big saves throughout the whole game, but the first period is where he allowed us to stay in the game.”

-Petry picked up a loose puck in the right faceoff circle and ripped a shot past goalie Matt Murray.
+Petry, who along with Price are two of the Canadiens’ oldest players at 32, picked up a loose puck in the right faceoff circle and ripped a shot past goalie Matt Murray.

+“We’re playing an experienced team,” Julien said.
+“They’ve won Stanley Cups, they know how to win, and we have what we have.
+The only chance we have is that we play on our toes and not on our heels.”

 The game was played at empty Scotiabank Arena in the NHL’s return following a 142-day absence after COVID-19 ground the sport to a halt.